 2. Child care and teaching philosophies

-Be sure to use language that parents can understand: While you and your staff understand lesson planning and the intricacies of conflict management for 3 year olds, parents may not.
+Be sure to use language that parents can understand.
+While you and your staff understand lesson planning and the intricacies of conflict management for three-year-olds, parents may not.
 One way to approach this section is to detail the specific outcomes you aim for at your child care and the best ways to get there.

 3. Operating information

-This section of the child care parent handbook is an important reference for parents and staff alike.
+This section is an essential reference for parents and staff alike.
 Include facility hours, care schedules, a calendar, start and end dates, half days, and holiday policies.
 Parents should know which days they can expect care and which days are “off.”
 If you send parents a digital handbook, make the calendar page easy to print.

 In addition to a calendar, include all of the contact information for your center: phone number(s), email(s), website, child care app(s), and physical address.

-Even if your child care parent handbook is made available only to families who have already registered, include your childcare enrollment information.
-Parents may want to reference it to reenroll their children or to refer another family.
+Even if your preschool parent handbook is made available only to registered families, include your enrollment information.
+Parents may want to reference it to re-enroll their children or to refer another family.
 Include program costs and eligibility requirements for enrollment.

-And because families' best-laid plans can change, make sure your handbook includes withdrawal information as well.
-How should parents notify you if they have to move?
+And because families' best-laid plans can change, ensure your handbook includes withdrawal information.
+For example, how should parents notify you if they have to move?
 How far in advance is best?
 Are families penalized for withdrawing a child?
-Although withdrawals may be infrequent, laying out this information can make ending a care agreement smoother because everyone knows exactly what the procedure is.
+Although withdrawals may be infrequent, laying out this information can make ending a care agreement smoother because everyone knows the procedure.